EV vs Hybrid vs ICE: Total Cost Over 7 Years

 Consider a driver in Los Angeles covering 15,000 miles annually.
 While the ICE driver spends roughly $2,100 per year on fuel (at $4.50/gallon), the EV driver utilizing off-peak charging at $0.15/kWh spends only $550.
 Over seven years, that $10,850 difference covers a significant portion of the initial EV price premium.
 Real-world data from fleet managers indicates that while initial depreciation is steeper for EVs, the "cross-over point"—where the EV becomes cheaper than the gas equivalent—typically occurs between month 42 and month 50 of ownership.

-Miscalculating the True Spend
+Miscalculating the Spend

 Ignoring Regional Energy Rates